foodfight/showz/scripts/episode-x-jtimberman.md

   * Does Opscode review the cookbooks that are published?

 ### Testing
+* You recently published a gist with some basic foodcritic integration with knife cookbook test
 * Why are so many people obsessed with testing?
+  * Is this all just the "theatre of testing"?
+* Does it really make sense to automate cookbook testing?
+  * At what level or stage? pre-converge, pseudo-converge, post-converge?
 * What's happening with Kitchen (more testing)?

 ### jtimberman-specific